ProtoJoe/media-server/README.md

 # Server OS
 Using Ubunty Server, presently version 24.10.

+## 24.10 Issues
+I could not, for the life of me, get hardware transcoding to work.
+Am going to try downgrading to the LTS version and then upgrading the Kernel to a version which support the CPU.
+More to come.

 # Configuring the OS

 ## Intel Tools, etc.
+MAY NOT BE NECESSARY?

 ```
 sudo apt install intel-gpu-tools